kcsarkar/PASS-EOV/README.md

 PASS currently supports the binary datafiles generated from PLUTO (mignone etal, 2007) 1D/2D/3D Spherical/Cylindrical/cartesian simulations.

 Let's hope for the best.

+# ---------------------------------------------------------

+### Additional support in PASS-1.1 compared to PASS-1.0
+### Changes completed on 03rd March 2017

+    1. Cartesian coordinates
+    2. Autodetects negative Y/Z ranges and start computation accordingly
+    3. Can work with multiple files (need to mention in the GUI or head.h)
+    4. Does not load additional variables into RAM thus expanding opportunity to work with high resolution 3D data.

+ Technical Changes

+    1. Changed data structure from 1D array to a structure of variables so that individual variables can be loaded independently.
+    2. The mentioned number of projection grids now accommodate the whole range (unlike EOV-1.0 where this grid would cover only the positive quadrant)
+    3. The python GUI has been upgraded to work with new PLUTO versions

+###
+###  Changes from pass-1.1 to pass-1.2
+###  Completed on 23rd March 2017

+    1. The major upgradation of this version is to incorporate a viewing angle in pass.
+The new version of pass can rotate the data around Y-axis of PLUTO.
+The code now requires input THETA which is the angle between PLUTO X-axis and the .
+    2. The data type of the input files have to be mentioned now in the GUI/head.h.
+	This chage has been incorporated to work with both float and double precision data.
+While float is more suitable for saving large 3D datasets, double may be preferred to save high precision data.

+  Technical changes

+    1. No major upgradation

+###
+### Changes from pass 1.2 to 1.4
+### Completed on 15th April, 2018

+    1. Added support for APEC and RS plasma models

+   Technical changes:

+     1. Nothing major.